 \end{itemize}

+%

 All datasets were transformed into a two-class binary problem for comparison with existing benchmarks.
 For instance, only the first and second classes were used in the ``waveform'' dataset, and the first two classes were utilized in the ``Iris'' dataset.

 We generated multiple fictitious label sets for each dataset to simulate the crowdsourcing concept of collecting several crowd labels for each instance.
 We selected random samples in the datasets using a uniform distribution and altered their corresponding true labels to incorrect ones, while maintaining the original distribution of the ground-truth labels.
-The probability of each instance containing the correct true label was determined using a uniform distribution, allowing us to create synthetic label sets for each annotator that preserved the underlying structure and difficulty of the original classification problem.
-By creating datasets with various levels of accuracy, we can evaluate the performance of the proposed method under different conditions of annotator expertise and reliability.
+The probability of each instance containing the correct true label was determined using a uniform distribution, allowing us to create synthetic label sets for each worker that preserved the underlying structure and difficulty of the original classification problem.
+By creating datasets with various levels of accuracy, we can evaluate the performance of the proposed method under different conditions of worker expertise and reliability.
 This allows us to assess the ability of our method to handle diverse real-world crowdsourcing scenarios and gain insight into its general applicability and effectiveness in improving overall classification accuracy.

+%

 \subsection{Benchmarks}